 White City is a tiny city located in the state of Kansas.
-With a population of 588 people and just one neighborhood, White City is the 234th largest community in Kansas.
-White City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 581 people and just one neighborhood, White City is the 234th largest community in Kansas.
+White City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce